 There are different ways to travel around Maui between dive sites during your trip.
-I personally rented a car because I found it more convenient than the few local buses with all my big scuba diving bag in tow.
+I rented a car because it was more convenient than the few local buses with all my big scuba diving bags in tow.
 The only exception would be Mala Wharf in Lahaina, where you can walk to the town centre.

-To find a great deal on the rental car, I used discounthawaiicarrental.com.
+To find a great deal on the rental car, I recommend using rentalcars.com.
 Cancellation is free, so don’t hesitate to check if you find a better deal as prices are fluctuating and rebook at a better rate at any time.
-To give you a reference, I rented a car for a week for 30 USD per day.
+I rented a car for a week for 30 USD per day to give you a reference.

 If you don’t want to drive around Maui, here are the other options you can consider:

 - Taxis: Taxis are, of course, available on Maui, but the fares can quickly add up.
 Alternatively, you can also use Uber or Lyft on Maui, but prices won’t necessarily be lower for information.